 As my first piece of advice, the key to success in any training program is to balance and give importance to organization and methodology along with technical and practical training content.

 Ideally, your staff training should be thought of as a program rather than an isolated one-time event.
 Your program should contain specific objectives that your training program aims to achieve.

 For this reason, I’m dividing these ten tips into five generic ones (tips that apply to all training programs) and five specific to Revit.

 I saw a post on a forum the other day of an architect who sent a marked-up drawing as part of a CAD to BIM project.
 It was a relatively small structure that was being modeled.
 Maybe 1500 square feet.
 This got me thinking, why did they not just bother to go out and scan the structure?
 Laser scanning 10 years ago may have seemed exotic.
 Today it’s commonplace enough that I have a small lidar scanner in my phone.
 I use it to measure things in my house or create simple 3d models.

-This got me thinking… maybe the architect in question was simply unfamiliar with this technology, so I decided to write this post explaining the concept for those new to this way of working.
-Before you jump in, it’s essential to understand two key concepts: Point Clouds and Survey Points are central to working with BIM.
-If you are just getting familiar with Scanning technology this is an essential concept to understand.
+Maybe the architect in question was simply unfamiliar with reality capture technology, so I decided to write this post explaining the concept for those new to this way of working.
+Before you jump in, it’s essential to understand two key concepts: Point Clouds and Survey Points are central to working with BIM (no wonder why reality capture services are so important to us).
+If you are just getting familiar with reality capture technology this is an essential concept to understand.

 Last year, at the beginning of the COVID crisis.
 Voyansi started experimenting with the latest version of Revit Server (2020) for smaller (>10 person) teams.
 Our conclusion was that it's a powerful tool and a viable alternate to BIM360, but does not offer the same overall functionality or ease of setup.
 Often, our work standards are dictated by our clients and end users, so BIM360 is our most commonly used collaboration tool, however there are instances when this may not make the most sense for a small number of users.